rf20008/TheDiscordMathProblemBotRepo2/docs/commands-documentation.md

 ⚠: Only useable by global trusted users (such as /raise_error) **: Not a bot/slash command (Documentation is here for purposes of me, and those who wish to fork my project/contribute with pull requests :))
 ***: This is a module/class.
 Cannot be called.

 No Mark: This is a command without user restrictions

 # Empty messages?

 This bot  utilizes embeds for its messages.
-If you deny that permission, some messages may be empty (and there may be 403 errors.)
+If you deny that permission, most messages will be empty (and there may be 403 errors.)

 # Math Problem Related

 ## show_problem_info